endurodave/AsyncMulticastDelegateCpp17/README.md

 <p><strong><a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus">Asynchronous Multicast Delegates in C++</a></strong> - by David Lafreniere (CodeProject)</p>
 <p><strong><a href="https://github.com/endurodave/AsyncMulticastDelegate">Asynchronous Multicast Delegates in C++ (2016)</a></strong> - by David Lafreniere (GitHub)</p>

-<p>The article that follows uses the old syntax for examples.
-The explainations, however, are accurate.</p>
+<p><b>The article that follows uses the old syntax for examples.
+The code snippets in the Delegate Library section may be out of date with the latest source code.
+The explainations, however, are generally accurate.</b></p>

 <h2>Delegates Background</h2>